stef-levesque/vscode-perforce/README.md

 This is a fork of the `slevesque.perforce` extension, published in 2020, as the original creator now appears to be inactive on GitHub.

+If you install this extension, please uninstall or disable `slevesque.perforce` to prevent issues with duplicate icons.

 ![Login Example](images/login.gif)

 ## Commands